Home Computer Wing

 IMSAI 8080 (USA 1975)

 The IMSAI 8080 is one of the first home computers for hobby use.
 It was sold as a kit to build or as a ready to use unit.
 A similar computer, the Altair 8800, was released only months before the IMSAI.
 The IMSAI was however the most commercially successful of the two.
 The micro processor was of course an Intel 8080 running at 2 MHz, maximum 64 k memory could be used.
-The case includes a big power supply and a "motherboard" with S-100 slots.
-And of course the nice front panel with the big red and blue toggle switches that gives IMSAI the typical seventies look.
-If you have seen the classic computer movie WarGames (1983) this computer has an important part in that movie.

 Kindly donated by Tommy Petersson